samhui96/COPIKANA/README.md

 # COPIKANA
 COPIKANA is a word converter for Japanese leaners, especially for those who are struggling with the pronunciation of kanji.
-It is a lightweight and offline app that minimise potential distraction.
+It is a lightweight and offline app that minimise potential distractions.

 Select the word you want to convert and then `right-click & copy` or simply press `Ctrl+C`, the most common pronunciation will be shown in the app. **Double click on the kanji to select** is recommended to include the suffix that is critical to decide the pronunciation.